chipslays/collection/readme.md

 # 📂 Collection

-Library for manipulating array as collection.
+Library for manipulating array or object as collection.

 ## Installation